-Currently tests are not required by the Health Authorities for vaccinated students to attend class; nevertheless, if, at any time during the semester, and despite the fact that you are vaccinated, CYA may consider a COVID-19 test necessary, CYA will arrange for the tests at no cost to the students.
+Currently tests are not required by the Health Authorities; nevertheless, if, at any time tests become mandatory, or CYA deems them necessary for the general good of the student body, CYA will arrange for the tests at no cost to the students.

 If I get sick, can I still participate in class while being quarantined?

 Depending on the requirements of each class, your professors will help you arrange the most effective method for you to keep up to speed with your classes while in quarantine.
-All semester courses offered will be also available, in their entirety, on Moodle with such course material as: prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums.
-This will ensure continuity and uninterrupted flow regardless of the circumstances.
-Online course material, bibliography, and supplemental reading will be available to students from the beginning of the semester.
+Online course material, bibliography, and supplemental reading will be available on Moodle throughout the semester.
+Other material, such as prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums, may also be available online, depending on the course.

 Will the popular CYA Field Study program be affected?

-There may be changes of itineraries dictated by local conditions but CYA will do its utmost to deliver a rich study travel program in various parts of Greece and a full exposure to life and culture outside Athens.
-Traveling on buses, boats or airlines will be arranged according to social distancing regulations in effect at the time for each means of public transportation.
+In the unlikely event that there is a new surge of COVID-19 in the future, there may be changes of itineraries dictated by local conditions but CYA will do its utmost to deliver a rich study travel program in various parts of Greece and a full exposure to life and culture outside Athens.
+Traveling on buses, boats or airlines will be arranged according to social distancing/mask wearing regulations in effect at the time for each means of public transportation.

 Healthcare in Greece